bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    "ID type ", "Type of tool identifier, e.g. 'rrid'."
-   "ELIXIR Platform ", "Name of the ELIXIR Platform that is credited, e.g. 'Tools'" "ELIXIR Node ", "Name of the ELIXIR Node that is credited, e.g. 'Norway'" "ELIXIR Community ", "Name of relevant ELIXIR (or other) community, e.g. 'Galaxy'"
+   "ELIXIR Platform ", "Name of the ELIXIR Platform that is credited, e.g. 'Tools'" "ELIXIR Node ", "Name of the ELIXIR Node that is credited, e.g. 'Norway'" "ELIXIR Community ", "Name of relevant ELIXIR (or associated) community, e.g. 'Galaxy'"

 Tool type